 Pool Lights - The Best Ways To Light Your DIY Pool

 A pool light for your DIY pool is essential.
-The right placement of your pool light also makes a big difference to how your DIY pool will look at night and how many lights you will need.
-Pool lights are as much about safe night swimming as it is about having an awesome entertaining area light show.
-Let's dive into pool lighting options, pro's, con's and costs.
+The right placement of your pool light/s also makes a big difference to how your pool will look at night and how many lights you will need.
+Pool lights are as much about safe night swimming as it is about making your pool an awesome visual treat at night.
+Let's dive into (yep, pun intended!) your pool lighting options, the pro's, con's and costs.

 WHAT TYPE OF POOL LIGHTS ARE THERE?